Protecting your family and pets.

 - Do Daily Tick Checks, especially after they spend time outdoors

-- If you find a tick on your dog, remove it using tweezers, don’t use heat or other folklore remedies
+- If you find a tick on your dog, remove it with care using tweezers

-- Watch your dog closely for changes in behavior, appetite, if you suspect that your pet has been bitten by a tick
+- Watch your dog closely for changes in behavior, appetite

 - The characteristic rash that may appear on humans does not develop in dogs